-Today, I wanted to share with you a few things about your nutrition as it relates to injury.
+Today, I wanted to share a few things about your nutrition as it relates to injury.
 Of course you know nutrition is a huge part of controlling your weight, but when you get injured, the length of your downtime is determined by 2 things:

 - the severity of the injury